TL;DR, the ranked summary

 - Wise Business, FX from 0.57 percent, payment rail with no compliance layer

-- Payoneer, 1 to 4 percent for bank withdrawals, payment rail with no compliance layer
+- Payoneer, up to 1 percent plus up to $4 per cross-border payout, payment rail with no compliance layer

 - Direct SWIFT wire, $25 to $50 per wire plus FX markup, no compliance layer